antronerds/r2-tutorials/docs/Correlating_Genes.md

 [//]: # ()
 [//]: # (   [**Figure 10: Linear fit**]&#40;_static/images/CorrelatingGenes/FindGenes_linearFitFigOnegroup.png&#41;)

 6. It could be that you encounter a correlation plot for two genes where you can distinguish two clusters.
 One group of the samples seems to form a cluster with a positive correlation and a second cluster seems to have an inverse correlation.
-An example, which is not directly listed in previous list of correlating genes, is the relationship between MYCN and GATA2.
-In the adjustable settings box enter MYCN and the GATA2 gene and click 'Change Genes'.
-Change the color mode to "Color by track", select the MYCN track in the graphics section, turn linear fit and box plots in the plot option box and click redraw.
+An example, which is not directly listed in the previous list of correlating genes, is the relationship between MYCN and GATA2.
+In the adjustable settings box enter MYCN and the GATA2 gene and click 'Submit'.
+Change the color mode to "Color by track", select the mycn_amp track, turn linear fit and box plots in the plot option box and click redraw plot.

    ![](_static/images/CorrelatingGenes/FindGenes_linearFittwogroupsadapt1a.png "Figure 10: Colored by expression")